status-im/react-native-desktop-qt/docs/IssueGuidelines.md

 ### What are all the available commands for the bot?
 When you mention the bot, it follows the commands defined in [IssueCommands.txt](https://github.com/facebook/react-native/blob/master/bots/IssueCommands.txt).

+### How can I help manage issues?
+Thank you for wanting to take the time to help us with managing GitHub issues.
+To have access to the bot please add your GitHub username to the first line of  [IssueCommands.txt](https://github.com/facebook/react-native/blob/master/bots/IssueCommands.txt), in alphabetical order, by submitting a Pull Request.